meliton/PiHole-Finder/README.md

 So, the workflow is:<br />
 1. Install Raspian.<br />
 2. Run the Pi-Hole Installation script.<br />
-3. Run the PiHole software application.<br />
+3. Run the PiHole Finder software application.<br /><br />

+The Pi-Hole Finder depends on finding the Pi-Hole Ad Blocker's MAC address in the computer's arp cache.
+An easy way to do this is to have the Pi-Hole perform a ping sweep on the subnet it is on if it still has a dynamic address.
+I found <strong>fping</strong> to be lightest and easiest program to do this.